harishbattula/Hyper-Parameter-Tuning/README.md

 ## Hyper Parameter:
   Parameters that are set before even model learning begins and helps in predicting actual parameters or weights of model.
-  Hyper paramater tuning is a process of selecting best set of hyper parameters to achieve actual parametes in limtted time.
+  Hyper paramater tuning is a process of selecting best set of hyper parameters to achieve actual parametes in limitted time.
   There are different ways to select best set of hyper parameters.

 ## Examples of Hyper Parameters: